High performance volume ray casting: A branchless generalized Joseph projector: Methods

-By construction, every sampling point $\vec{p}^{(i)}$ as defined by Eqs. \ref{eq:sampling-increment}--\ref{eq:sampling-points} has (in 3D) at most two non-integer components.
-These non-integer coordinates necessarily lie between two integer ones along their respective axes.
-For each sampling point, the group of four nearest neighbor voxels (shown as $1\times2\times2$ boxes in Fig.\,\ref{fig:raytracer}) can thus be identified by regarding all combinations of floor and ceiling values of the non-integer components $p_{\bar{m}_{1}}^{(i)}$ and $p_{\bar{m}_{2}}^{(i)}$:
+When sampling from (GPU) main memory, the 4-neighborhood $\{\vec{v}^{(i,1)},\vec{v}^{(i,2)},\vec{v}^{(i,3)},\vec{v}^{(i,4)}\}$ of integer valued grid coordinates around each sampling point $\vec{p}^{\,(i)}$ needs to be explicitly enumerated.
+The driving axis component $p_{m}^{(i)}$ is, by construction of the sampling increment $\tilde{r}$ and offset $o$, guaranteed to be integer for all integer $i$.
+The remaining non-integer components necessarily lie between two integer ones along their respective coordinate axes.
+For each sampling point $\vec{p}^{\,(i)}$, the set of four neighboring voxels can thus be determined by regarding all combinations of floor and ceiling values of these non-integer components (with $\bigl\lfloor\,\bigr\rfloor$ and $\bigl\lceil\,\bigr\rceil$ being the floor and ceiling operators respectively):

-where $\bigl\lfloor\,\bigr\rfloor$ and $\bigl\lceil\,\bigr\rceil$ designate the floor and ceiling operators respectively.
-In this form, the determination of $\vec{v}^{(i,1-4)}$ requires explicit treatment of three different cases depending on $m\in\{1,2,3\}$.
-This can however for algorithmic convenience be formulated in a completely driving axis (i.e. $m$) agnostic way: